 The program will be led by quality trained Occupational and Physical Therapists and their assistants.
 Mentorship and quality assurance will be performed to maintain the most current best practices for the industrial rehab program.

-Our clinic facility is located at 2205 Wall Street Everett, WA 98201 (Main Clinic) and 2200 Hewitt Ave Everett, WA 98201 (Work Hardening Building).
-Our facility offers 10,000 square feet of indoor space and 2,500 square feet of outdoor space, providing enough functional space to accommodate up to 15-20 clients at a time.
+Our facility offers 25,000 square feet of indoor space and 2,500 square feet of outdoor space, providing enough functional space to accommodate up to 15-20 clients at a time.
 Clients will have the benefit of safely performing job simulation tasks with open space around them and the ability to avoid overcrowding with other clients.
 Staff ratio to clients will be no less than 1 staff member for 6 clients.
 Equipment being utilized by the work hardening program will include: cardiovascular equipment, strength training equipment (medicine balls, stability balls, dumbbells, kettlebells), flexibility/mobility equipment, recovery stations, lifting stations, wood boxes, crates, plates, resistance bands, ladders, push-pull sleds, work simulation equipment (specific to a wide range of jobs).

 How can an injured worker qualify to participate in the Engineered Sports Therapy Work Hardening program?